Original Dixieland Jass Band: London tour

 Other New Orleans musicians, including Nunez, Tom Brown, and Frank Christian, followed ODJB's example and went to New York to play jazz as well, giving the band competition.
 LaRocca decided to take the band to London, where they would once again enjoy being the only authentic New Orleans jazz band in the metropolis, and again present themselves as the Originators of Jazz because they were the first band to record the new genre of music dubbed jass or jazz.
 The band's April 7, 1919 appearance in the revue Joy Bells at the London Hippodrome was the first official live jazz performance by any band in the United Kingdom and was followed by a command performance for King George V at Buckingham Palace.
 The concert did not start auspiciously, with the assembled aristocracy, which included French Marshal Philippe Pétain, peering through opera glasses at the band "as though there were bugs on us", according to LaRocca.
 The audience loosened up, however, after the king laughed and loudly applauded their rendition of "The Tiger Rag".
 The British tour ended with the band being chased to the Southampton docks by Lord Harrington, who was infuriated that his daughter was being romanced by the lead singer of the band.
 In London, they made twenty more recordings for the British branch of Columbia.
 While in London, they recorded the second, more commercially successful, version of their hit song "Soudan" (also known as "Oriental Jass").

 The band returned to the United States in July 1920 and toured for four years.
 This version of the band played in a more commercial style, adding a saxophone to the arrangements in the manner of other popular orchestras.
-In 1927 LaRocca was replaced by 19-year-old trumpeter Henry Levine, who later brought this kind of repertoire to the NBC radio show The Chamber Music Society of Lower Basin Street.
-Jazz pianist and composer Frank Signorelli, who collaborated on the jazz standards "A Blues Serenade", recorded by Glenn Miller and Duke Ellington, "Gypsy", and "Stairway to the Stars", joined ODJB for a brief time in 1921.
+Jazz pianist and composer Frank Signorelli, who collaborated on the jazz standards "A Blues Serenade" recorded by Glenn Miller and Duke Ellington, "Gypsy", and "Stairway to the Stars", joined the ODJB for a brief time in 1921.

-Break-up
+In November 1925 Nick LaRocca announced that he was retiring from the music business.
+He was replaced by 19-year-old trumpeter Henry Levine, who in 1940 brought this kind of repertoire to the NBC radio show The Chamber Music Society of Lower Basin Street.
+With LaRocca's departure Tony Sbarbaro, now the only original member of the ODJB, became the bandleader.
+The personnel for this final incarnation of the "original" ODJB was Tony Sbarbaro (drums), Henry Levine (trumpet), Artie Seaberg (clarinet), Al Caplan (trombone), and Wilder Chase (piano).
+The band finished out its contract with New York's Cinderella Ballroom in February 1926, and then disbanded.

-The band broke up in the late 1920s and its originators scattered.
-During the Depression, trombonist Eddie Edwards was discovered operating a newsstand in New York City.
-Newspaper publicity resulted in Edwards fronting a local nightclub band.
+Break-ups and reunions